TMI! Finetuned Models Leak Private Information from their Pretraining Data: Evaluation

 \textbf{\ref{rq:finetuning} Answer}: Updating larger subsets of model parameters slightly decreases the success of our \attackname\ attack when compared to models finetuned on downstream tasks using feature extraction, but we are still able to infer the membership status of the majority of samples in the pretraining dataset.

 \textbf{\ref{rq:similarity}: Does the similarity between the pretraining and downstream task affect the privacy risk of the pretraining set?}

-To answer \ref{rq:similarity}, we investigate whether \attackname\ is still effective when the finetuning task is dissimilar to the pretraining task.
-The Oxford-IIIT Pet dataset presents a unique challenge for finetuning our pretrained ResNet models.
+\paragraph{Oxford-IIIT Pet} The Oxford-IIIT Pet dataset presents a unique challenge for finetuning our pretrained ResNet models.
 To finetune these models on the pet breeds classification task, it is necessary to unfreeze all of the layers.
 Otherwise, the model would have little to no utility with respect to the downstream task.
 Because the 37 pet breeds that appear in this dataset do not appear in and are not similar to any of the classes in the pretraining data, freezing any of the model's weights is an innefective strategy for this task.
 In this evaluation of \attackname\ on models transferred from CIFAR-100 to Oxford-IIIT Pet, we finetune for the same number of epochs with the same hyperparameters as the models in our experiments with CIFAR-10.

-We observe in Figure~\ref{fig:ft_pets} and Table~\ref{tab:tpr-pets} that the accuracy, AUC, and TPR of our adaptation of LiRA becomes effectively as good as randomly guessing membership status.
+We observe in Figure~\ref{fig:ft_pets} that the accuracy and AUC of our adaptation of LiRA becomes effectively as good as randomly guessing membership status.
 In contrast, \attackname\ is still able to achieve some amount of success, with an AUC of 0.55 and a balanced accuracy of 53.4\% over 128 target models with 1000 challenge points each.
 Additionally, our attack demonstrates a 2.6\% true positive rate at a 1\% false positive rate.

 \textbf{\ref{rq:similarity} Answer}: Even though the downstream task of pet breed classification is dissimilar from the pretraining task and all of the model's parameters are finetuned for 20 epochs, \attackname\ is able to achieve non-trivial success metrics when inferring the membership status of samples in the pretraining dataset.